elizabethpankratz/srt-audio-jspsych/README.md

 ## Parameters

-This plugin has the usual parameters of jsPsych's existing `audio-button-response` plugin (see its documentation [here](https://www.jspsych.org/7.0/plugins/audio-button-response/)), with the addition of:
+ `audio-button-response-grid` has the usual parameters of jsPsych's existing `audio-button-response` plugin (see its documentation [here](https://www.jspsych.org/7.0/plugins/audio-button-response/)), with the addition of:

 - `rows`: Integer, the number of rows the grid should have.
 - `columns`: Integer, the number of columns the grid should have.